SunnyDeng/azure-content-dede/articles/hdinsight-provision-clusters.md

         string password = "<HDInsightUserPassword>";
         int clustersize = <NumberOfNodesInTheCluster>;

-        // Get the certificate object from certificate store using the friendly name to identify it X509Store store = new X509Store();
+        // Get the certificate object from certificate store by using the friendly name to identify it X509Store store = new X509Store();
         store.Open(OpenFlags.ReadOnly);
         X509Certificate2 cert = store.Certificates.Cast<X509Certificate2>().First(item => item.FriendlyName == certfriendlyname);

-        // Create the storage account if it doesn't exist.
+        // Create the Storage account if it doesn't exist

         // Create the container if it doesn't exist.